Cryptix13/SQL-Diabetes-Readmission-Analysis/README.md

 # SQL-Diabetes-Readmission-Analysis
-Explored patterns in hospital readmission rates for diabetic patients using MySQL to uncover top diagnoses, stay length trends, age and race distributions, and readmission insights.
+Analyzed hospital readmissions for diabetic patients using MySQL.
+Built a database and ran queries to uncover trends in:

+Top diagnoses

+Average length of stay

+Age and race distributions

+Readmission rates